Insect Biology

 Curriculum

 As the most diverse group of land animals in the world, insects have an amazing array of physical forms and structures to help them make their way in the world.
 Understanding the origins of these structures can help us understand a lot about insect evolution and the many ways their life history plays out.
-In the CONS 332 Insect Biology course you will learn how to recognize external and internal features of insect anatomy and how they are modified in different insect groups.
+In CONS 332: Insect Biology, you will learn how to recognize external and internal features of insect anatomy and how they are modified in different insect groups.
 You will also learn the principles of sight identification and learn how to recognize the major insect orders without special equipment.
-Though mostly online, the course also includes a one-week, in-person residential experience at the SMSC campus in Front Royal, Virginia where participants will learn and practice a wide variety of entomological techniques and take advantage of our large teaching collection of specimens.